Royal New Zealand Air Force: Black Falcons

 The Black Falcons are the current aerobatic display team of the Royal New Zealand Air Force, replacing their predecessor "The Red Checkers".
+They fly the Beechcraft T-6 Texan II.

-In January 2016 the Central Flying School (CFS) began flying 11 Beechcraft T-6 Texan II, sharing the aircraft with No. 14 Squadron.
+In January 2016, the Central Flying School (CFS) began flying 11 T-6 Texan II, sharing the aircraft with No. 14 Squadron.
 The team is made up of Qualified Flying Instructors of the Central Flying School and No.14 Squadron.
-The bulk of the team generally come from CFS, with the Team Leader (Falcon 1), normally also holding the post of Officer Commanding Central Flying School.
-The new team's first display was scheduled for the 2017 Wings over Wairarapa airshow, although bad weather caused the displays to be cancelled.
-Instead the first display was held at the RNZAF 80th Anniversary Air Tattoo at the team's home base, RNZAF Base Ohakea, the following week.
+The bulk of the team generally come from CFS, with the Team Leader (Falcon 1) normally also holding the post of Officer Commanding Central Flying School.
+The new team's first display was scheduled for the 2017 Wings over Wairarapa airshow, but bad weather caused the displays to be cancelled.
+Instead, the first display was held at the RNZAF 80th Anniversary Air Tattoo at the team's home base, RNZAF Base Ohakea, the following week.

 Air Force Heritage Flight

 The Air Force Heritage Flight of New Zealand is a collaborative partnership between the RNZAF and a number of civil organisations created in 2022.
 Its purpose is to operate heritage aircraft that are relevant to the history and traditions of the air force.
 Replacing the RNZAF Historic Flight, the air force provides pilots to fly a number of aircraft for the purposes of conducting flypasts and displays around New Zealand.